taiste/ImmutableClass.Fody/README.md

 }
 ```

-You can have extra attributes on the properties (such as `[JsonProperty("int")]`), they will be passed on to the generated class as they are.
+You can have extra attributes on the properties (such as `[JsonProperty("int")] if you need to use the class in JSON serialization`), they will be passed on to the generated class as they are.
 Likewise you can have fields in your class, they are also retained on without modification.